-- In the Name field, type a name for the non-secure server (for example, Server Name (secure)). - In the Address field, type the address of the non-secure server (for example, server.example.com). - In the Transport Layer Security (TLS) section, leave the Enable TLS? default set to Yes.
+- In the Name field, enter a name for the non-secure server (for example, server Name (secure)). - In the Address field, enter the address of the non-secure server (for example, server.example.com). - In the Transport Layer Security (TLS) section, leave the Enable TLS? default set to Yes.